Shapley Value Approximation Based on k-Additive Games: The Shapley Value and -Additivity

 The underlying idea of measuring the impact (or share) of a single player $i$ by means of its marginal contributions finds its natural extension to sets of players $S$ in the Shapley interaction index~\citep{Murofushi1993,Grabisch1997a} by generalizing from marginal contributions to discrete derivatives.
 For any $S \subseteq N$ its Shapley interaction $I(S)$ is given by

-with weights $w_S = \frac{\left(n-\left|A\right|-\left|S\right|\right)!\left|A\right|!}{\left(n-\left|S\right|+1\right)!}$.
+with weights $w_{A,S} = \frac{\left(n-\left|A\right|-\left|S\right|\right)!\left|A\right|!}{\left(n-\left|S\right|+1\right)!}$.
 For convenience, we will write $I_i := I(\{i\})$ and $I_{i,j} := I(\{i,j\})$.
 Instead of individual importance, $I(S)$ indicates the synergy between players in $S$.
 Although this interpretation is not straightforward for coalitions of three or more entities, it has a clear meaning for pairs.
 For two players $i$ and $j$, the Shapley interaction index $I_{i,j}$ quantifies how the presence of $i$ impacts the marginal contributions of $j$ and vice versa.
-Especially~in explainable AI, where players represent features, it can be interpreted as follows: \begin{itemize} \item If $ I_{i,j} < 0$, there is a negative interaction (redundant effect) between features $i$ and $j$. \item If $I_{i,j} > 0$, there is a positive interaction (complementary effect) between $i$ and $j$. \item If $I_{i,j} = 0$, there is no interaction between $i$ and $j$ (independence) on average. \end{itemize} Note that the Shapley interaction index reduces to the Shapley value for a singleton, i.e., $I_i = \phi_i$.
-Moreover, there is a linear relation between the interactions and the game payoffs~\citep{Grabisch1997a}.
-Indeed, from the interactions one may easily retrieve the game payoffs by the following expression:
+Especially~in explainable AI, where players represent features, it can be interpreted as follows: (i) if $ I_{i,j} < 0$, there is a negative interaction (redundant effect) between features $i,j$; (ii) if $I_{i,j} > 0$, there is a positive interaction (complementary effect) between features $i,j$; (iii) if $I_{i,j} = 0$, there is no interaction between $i,j$ (independence) on average.